didi-smile/base-source/README.md

 3. **Coding convention**
     - Reference: https://github.com/airbnb/javascript

+4. **Dependencies**
+    - Must not import sibling file directly.
+For example:
+        - Service cannot import another service directly, must add it as a dependencies and pass to `service factory` instead.
+    - Must not import code of upper layer.
+For example:
+        - Service can import common functions, helpers functions, but not vice versa.

 **Step by step to create a new module**
 1. **Create new module directory in `/modules`**